chew-z/itunes.vim/README.md

 * ```:TunesList [playlist] ``` - fills buffer with search results

 and one global variable

-* ```let g:itunes_online = 0 [deafault] ``` - set to 1 for Online mode as default.
+* ```let g:itunes_online = 0 [default] ``` - set to 1 for Online mode as default.

 ## Why is it cool?

+* Play music without leaving VIM.
+Choose playlist that enhances your focus

-Searching with fzf is cool.
+* Fuzzy searching through iTunes Library with fzf is cool

+* Gathers iTunes Library async (not blocking your work in VIM)

+* iTunes Library is cached persistent so you are geting instatnt results also after restarting VIM

-Also the plugin is using JXA instead of walking disaster cum enigma that AppleScript is.
+* Using JavaScript (JXA) as glue to iTunes instead of walking disaster cum enigma that AppleScript is

 ## But I don't need yet another VIM plugin